LiorAtias/LiorAtias/README.md

 - 👋 Hi, I’m @LiorAtias
 - 👀 I’m interested in html and python coding and devops operations
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently practising junior devops tasks
 - 💞️ I’m looking to collaborate on python and agile projects
 - 📫 How to reach me liorat2011@gmail.com